It's hard to believe that I run a successful business.

 Luckily, my partner DID have lots of hands on skills and he taught me everything.
 He actually taught me so much I ended up building houses later on when I decided to study architecture and design/build.

-I spent so much money on these projects, I literally used every penny of profit from my Etsy sales to fund the project, all with the idea that I would “make it back” when we sold the camper for a profit.
+I spent so much money on these projects, I literally used every penny, all with the idea that I would “make it back” when we sold the camper for a profit.

 Guess what?
 I still have that camper.
 It’s still half-done.